tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Finale.md

 The chanting never stopped.
 Even when the trailer began to cave inward.
 Even when the screams turned wet and animal.
 The fire consumed.
 The wind shifted.

 I watched Keeton stop fighting.
 I saw his flesh pock, blister, rupture, and burn.
 He looked at me through the window, the same way Mutt had.
 With those vacant, unreadable eyes.
+Keeton sucked up lungfulls of empty breath.

 Joe watched his home burn to embers.
 For me.
 There wasn’t a trace of regret in his expression.
 Only that same ruthless, focused anger.